Ciaran McKeown

 Ciaran McKeown (1943 – 1 September 2019) was a peace activist in Northern Ireland.

 Early life and education

 Born in Derry to a Roman Catholic family, the son of a schoolmaster McKeown served as a Dominican novice for eight months in his youth.

 He attended Queen's University Belfast, where he studied philosophy, becoming the first Catholic to be elected president of the university's student council.
 He was also elected chair of the National Democrats, a ginger group linked with the National Democratic Party.
-He became president of the Union of Students in Ireland in 1969, based in Dublin, and stood in Dublin South-West at the 1969 Irish general election, taking last place, with only 154 votes.
+He became president of the Union of Students in Ireland in 1969, based in Dublin, and stood in Dublin South-West at the 1969 general election, coming in last place, with only 154 votes.

 Journalist

 In 1970, McKeown became a reporter for The Irish Times, then later worked for The Irish Press, as their Belfast correspondent.
 Given his experience of reporting on the emergence of The Troubles, he supported the 1976 creation of "Women for Peace", a Northern Ireland-based movement, by Betty Williams and Mairead Corrigan.
 When his involvement became more widely known, the movement changed its name to "Community of Peace People," or simply "Peace People".
 After the events of 1976-77 he found it difficult to return to full-time journalism.